 Glyphs for Monks

-Generally glyphs in Legion are dead.
-There is no more Glyph window.
+Once upon a time glyphs had useful combat value.
+That’s been gone for awhile.
 Some “minor glyphs” are available which make cosmetic changes to various abilities.

 Most minor glyphs for most classes are just cosmetic, but several of the Monk minors have some small use, such as Glyph of Honor – As a respectful point of your martial training you must always bow to your opponent after using Touch of Death.